apache/pulsar/site2/docs/client-libraries-java.md

         .create();
 ```

 The producer above is equivalent to a `Producer<byte[]>` (in fact, you should *always* explicitly specify the type).
-If you'd like to use a producer for a different type of data, you'll need to specify a **schema** that informs Pulsar which data type will be transmitted over the {% popover topic %}.
+If you'd like to use a producer for a different type of data, you'll need to specify a **schema** that informs Pulsar which data type will be transmitted over the [topic](reference-terminology.md#topic).

 ### Schema example